Reg Stats

 Active Actions Published in the Unified Agenda

 This graph tracks active actions published in the semiannual Unified Agenda of Regulatory and Deregulatory Actions beginning with fall 1995.
-Active actions include pre-rules, proposed rules, and final rules.
+Active actions include pre-rules, proposed rules, and final rules that agencies expect to issue within 12 months.

 Regulators' Budget Report